 It’s not only a great place to go whale watching but also for hiking.
 It’s home to the Alexander Murray Hiking Trail, a gorgeous three-hour hike that brings you to one of the best viewpoints in Central.

 Western Newfoundland is incredible.
 It’s got a completely different landscape than the rest of the province, with gorgeous mountain ranges.

 Following the TCH-1 from King’s Point, it’s about an hour and a half until you reach the town of Deer Lake.

 There are hotels here if you need a place to spend the night, but it’s also the turn-off for Highway 430, which takes you to Gros Morne National Park and the Viking Trail.
 There’s also an airport in Deer Lake, so you can fly here from St. John’s if you’re short on time.

 Gros Morne National Park

-Gros Morne National Park is a must while road tripping around Newfoundland.
-Just driving through the park is an activity in itself; the landscapes are stunning.
+Gros Morne National Park is a must while road-tripping around Newfoundland.
+Just driving in Newfoundland through the national park is an activity in itself; the landscapes are stunning.

 Another must-do activity in Gros Morne is a boat ride down Western Brook Pond through the fjords.
-I felt like I had been transported to Norway; it’s absolutely breathtaking.
+I felt like I had been transported to Norway; it was breathtaking.